 Every search has its own parameters.
-Some jobs demand casting a wide net due to location, skill set or competition for talent.
-Others need to be filled as quickly as possible in order to insure that critical concerns are handled.
+Some jobs demand to cast a wide net due to location, skillset or competition for talent.
+Others need to be filled as quickly as possible in order to ensure that critical concerns are handled.
 But no matter the extenuating circumstances your company needs to have an established hiring protocol.

 While it may seem an obvious system to have in place, too many companies do not have clear hiring policies in place.
-But taking the time to build a set of protocols not only makes it easier on your hiring managers, it also sends a stronger message to candidates that you are desirable company to work for.
+But taking the time to build a set of protocols not only makes it easier for your hiring managers, but it also sends a stronger message to candidates that you are a desirable company to work for.

 It's easy to forget that while you're vetting a candidate, they too are interviewing you.
 They're looking to see if your company supports a culture where they'll feel at ease, supported and can foresee an upward path for themselves.
 Since more of our time is spent at work than at home with friends and family, the contemporary worker wants to know that they'll be spending their time somewhere they'll feel valued.